Effective Date: August 2026

 - All third-party service calls listed in Section 2.2 use HTTPS.

-- HEOS account credentials are encrypted at rest with Windows DPAPI (CurrentUser scope).
+- Stored device and service credentials are encrypted at rest with Windows DPAPI (CurrentUser scope).

 - Microsoft sign-in tokens for the optional cloud-sync feature are stored by MSAL using the standard Windows token cache (DPAPI in CurrentUser scope, or the Windows Account Manager broker in the Microsoft Store build).
 They never leave your PC.

-- The local HTTP file server is bound to your LAN IP and is reachable only by devices on the same network.
-It is shut down as soon as local file playback ends.
+- The local HTTP servers used for local file playback and for the PC-streamed web players are bound to your LAN IP and are reachable only by devices on the same network.
+They are shut down as soon as the playback they serve ends.

 - The Pro upgrade is processed entirely by the Microsoft Store.
 Audio Hero never sees your payment information.